boucains/WOTC/README.md

 Before criticizing the code, please remember the purpose - it must be easy to read and understand by someone who is not a programmer.

+Update 04162016:

+Fixed a bug where the "length of employment" option was hidden even when it was required in order to get the correct WOTC value